Thinkmill/keystatic/design-system/packages/link/README.md

 ## useLinkComponent

-Returns an anchor element (`a`) by default, or the custom `linkComponent` implementation that was provided via `VoussoirProvider`.
+Returns an anchor element (`a`) by default, or the custom `linkComponent` implementation that was provided via `KeystarUIProvider`.

 ## TextLink